 A CMP obtains user consent for collecting tracking data during a visit.
 By automating the process, and taking appropriate action if a user does not consent, brands and publishers can more easily manage the entire compliance process.

 A CMP informs visitors about what data will be collected and how it will be used.
-A CMP also creates an audit trail showing user consent and provides a framework for complying with tenets of the GDPR, such as requests for alterations, access, or erasure of data.
+A CMP also creates an audit trail showing user consent and provides a framework for GDPR compliance, such as requests for alterations, access, or erasure of data.
+EU courts have called for increased GDPR monitoring, and continue to raise the bar for privacy consent requirements.

 How Do Consent Management Platforms Work?